LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/scrabble-scorer.rst

    0 - Scrabble: The traditional scoring algorithm.
    1 - Simple Score: Each letter is worth 1 point.
-   2 - Bonus Vowels: Vowels are worth 3 pts, and consonants are 1pt.
+   2 - Bonus Vowels: Vowels are worth 3 pts, and consonants are 1 pt.

    Enter 0, 1, or 2: 0